smurak/easybench/README-pypi.md

-        loops_per_trial=1,      # Number of function executions per trial (see explanation below) reporters=["console"],  # Custom reporters (see explanation below) progress=True,          # Enable progress tracking with tqdm )
+        loops_per_trial=1,      # Number of function executions per trial (see explanation below) reporters=["console"],  # Custom reporters (see explanation below) progress=True,          # Enable progress tracking with tqdm include="list",         # Only run benchmarks with "list" in their name exclude="slow",         # Skip benchmarks with "slow" in their name )

     # You can also customize settings for individual methods